-Victoria, BC Pretend designer and product person Joined about 2 years ago yo Pedro, it's a cannabis bot!
+Victoria, BC Pretend designer and product person Joined over 2 years ago yo Pedro, it's a cannabis bot!
 In Canada we're a few months away from legalization, so I'm preparing for an influx of recreational users.
 The usability of dispensary sites are god awful, so there's a big opportunity.